isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Linke any other "plain pointer", a `zstring` should not represent ownership.
+Like any other "plain pointer", a `zstring` should not represent ownership.

 ##### Note

 There are billions of lines of C++ "out there", most use `char*` and `const char*` without documenting intent.
-They are use in a wide varity of ways, including to represent ownership and as generic pointers to memory (instead of `void*`).
+They are used in a wide variety of ways, including to represent ownership and as generic pointers to memory (instead of `void*`).
 It is hard to separate these uses, so this guideline is hard to follow.
-This is one of the major sources of bugs in C and C++ programs, so it it worth while to follow this guideline wherever feasible..
+This is one of the major sources of bugs in C and C++ programs, so it is worthwhile to follow this guideline wherever feasible..

 ##### Enforcement